scala-network/nodes/README.md

 ## Using node service for an rpc request

-The other flavour we add in into this project is the ability to randomly pick nodes to be use.
+The other flavour we add in into this project is the ability to randomly pick a node to be use.
 This can be done by pointing your rpc requests to `nodes.scalaproject.io:11812`.

 ## How can I install this for my personal use?
 Below is the installation process for this service to be hosted